 You’re never far away from a trail in Central Oregon.
 Hike, run, bike, or ride, we’ve got hundreds of miles to explore and unlimited adventures to experience!
-Physical distancing measures are in place on the trails, but during the pandemic, we can still remain healthy and enjoy our beautiful outdoors; exercise is not only good for the soul, but the vitamin D is helpful for immune systems.
-(Keep your distance and mask up!)
+Physical distancing measures remain in place on the trails and with the seasonal weather that can change almost hourly, before you head outside it’s a good idea to check current trail conditions, possible trail closures, and plan accordingly.

 Here are 5 ways to hit the trails in Bend and Central Oregon: